omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 Here, we use the `deparse(substitute(x))` pattern to get a textual representation of the argument `f` was called with, and the plain `x` to get it evaluated.

-The actual type of object returned by `substitute` depends on the expression we give the function and the expressions variables refer to.
+The actual type of object returned by `substitute` depends on the expression we give the function, and what the expression's variables refer to.
 If the expression, after variables have been substituted, is a simple type, that is what `substitute` returns.

 ```{r}
 f <- function(x) substitute(x)